3C4D/dataset_generation/docs/steps.md

 The method used to calculate is the trapezoidal rule.

+We may also, in the future, want to have more distributions like chi-squared, beta distribution or exponential eistribution.

 ### 1.2 - Generate random numbers based on the normal distribution

 We can use normal distribution to generate random number, we